sriharshams/amazon-comprehend-workshop/README.md

 Open the [workshop](workshop/) folder to find a CloudFormation template that will deploy all the resources you need to build your Amazon Comprehend Custom Classification.
 The workshop provided can also serve as a template to building your own models with your own data.

 In the [*workshop*](workshop/) folder you will learn to:
+Lab1

-1. Prepare a dataset for use with Amazon Comprehend Custom Classification.
+1. Prepare a dataset for use with Amazon Comprehend Custom Classification bring your own dataset or use open dataset.
 2. Build models based on that dataset.
 3. Evaluate a model's performance based on real observations.

+Lab2
+1. Use Amazon Comprehend via console and CLI
+2. Use Amazon Translate via console and CLI
+3. Use Amazon Trascribe via console and CLI

 ## Process: